v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 ## To resync the data to pick up the Microsoft Entra ID changes:

-If you see discrepancies between Glint active users and you Microsoft Entra IDs in MAC, remedy the discrepancies by following the guidelines in [Prerequisites to the integration](https://go.microsoft.com/fwlink/?linkid=2280859#prerequisites-to-the-integration) section on the Viva Glint and Viva Insights integration overview page.
+If you see discrepancies between Glint active users and you Microsoft Entra IDs in MAC, remedy by following the guidelines in [Prerequisites to the integration](https://go.microsoft.com/fwlink/?linkid=2280859#prerequisites-to-the-integration) section on the integration overview page.

 - In manage integration: delete all attributes and remove all programs.
 - Re-add the attributes and program to re-import Viva Insights data for all survey cycles.